MobAI-Hackathon/Starter/README.md

 ## Drawing Features

 This project includes advanced drawing capabilities that allow users to create and interact with various shapes and freehand drawings.
-Below are the key features related to the drawing functionalities:

 ### Features